Wendy Steele: Background

 Wendy Steele grew up in Greenwich, Connecticut, and St. Louis, Missouri.
 She is the middle child of three daughters born to Richard Hermann, a sales executive, and Margaret (Margo) Hermann, a homemaker.
 She attended Connecticut College in New London, Connecticut, where she received her B.A. degree in Economics in 1985.

 In addition to founding Impact100, Steele worked in private banking for more than 20 years.
 She moved from Connecticut to Cincinnati, Ohio, in 1992, and founded Impact100 in 2001.
 Steele has three children and currently resides in Traverse City, Michigan.
 Steele is a recipient of the 2014 Jefferson Award for establishing Impact100 and her charity activity.

-Philanthrophy and civic activity
+Philanthropy and civic activity

 Steele founded Impact100 in 2001, with the first chapter registered in Cincinnati, Ohio.
 Impact100 received its 501(c)(3) nonprofit status in 2002.
 From the beginning, the organization's mission was to raise money for local and regional philanthropic causes and engage more women in philanthropic activity.
 The first Impact100 chapter in Cincinnati raised $123,000 in 2002 and awarded it to the McMicken Dental Clinic, which serves the homeless and uninsured.
 Since then, the model has been replicated in more than 60 cities across the U.S., the United Kingdom, Australia and New Zealand and donated over $90 million to charities.